The training data will consist of text snippets from sustainability reports, along with their

 In order to promote diversity of modeling approaches in a fair manner, we

-offer several tracks, which enforce increasing limitations.
+offer several tracks.
 Everyone automatically competes in the

 Open Track, where any data may be used as training data, except additional DNK reports, as these may